apprentice3d/forge-go-template/README.md

 ## Usage

-This app works on `port 3000`, so make sure it is available.
+This app will find an available port and startusing it.

 To start the app just run the `forge-go-template` executable.

-If everything is setup, you should see a terminal window like this:
+If everything setup, you should see a terminal window like this:

 ![](./doc/terminal.png)

-meaning that the web app can be accessed at `http://localhost:3000`
+meaning the web app can be accessed at `http://localhost:3000`, but replace `3000` with the port number the app will mention.

 with following workflow: